Being a Methodist School

 What does it mean to us to be a Methodist School?

-We are proud to be a member the Methodist school network that spans England and Wales.
+We are proud to be a member of the Methodist school network that spans England and Wales.

 Within the Methodist tradition, this is lived out in our worship, our beliefs and our daily life.
 In our daily life we seek to follow advice attributed to John Wesley, the founder of Methodism: